zkalykov/-31github/README.md

 In this challenge organized by Growthhungry, participants are tasked with showcasing their commitment and skills by being active on GitHub for at least 31 out of 60 days.
 I will be documenting my journey, learning, and progress right here!

-## 📅 Challenge Period

-The challenge runs from December 5th to January 5th, with an opportunity to join from November 5th to November 25th.

 ## 🎯 Challenge Goals